protocol/research-website/content/posts/201912-resnetlab-launch/index.md

 We’re forming this lab in response to a growing need to tackle open problems that surfaced with the wild adoption of IPFS and libp2p, taking the challenge of providing a better fabric for human knowledge to a whole new scale.

 IPFS & libp2p were born out of research, being the distilled result of decades of innovation in networking protocols and distributed systems.
-Since the projects’ nucleation, we have continued to invest in improving those same ideas and took them through [Protocol Labs’ Innovation Pipeline](https://protocol.ai/blog/protocol-labs-creating-new-networks/), deploying them to users and granting new superpowers.
+Since the projects’ nucleation, we have continued to invest in improving those same ideas and took them through [Protocol Labs’ innovation pipeline](https://protocol.ai/blog/protocol-labs-creating-new-networks/), deploying them to users and granting new superpowers.
 You can learn about the many great achievements of [IPFS & libp2p in their yearly report](https://blog.ipfs.io/weekly-72).

 Furthermore, the increasing momentum towards **decentralisation of Internet services** is calling for new features to be inherently integrated into the networking protocols stack.
 Despite decades of research on topics close to IPFS and libp2p, the values of **decentralisation and privacy-preserving communication** were, for the most part, either treated as an afterthought or not considered at all.
 At ResNetLab, those issues are at the forefront of the protocol design process.